 From the time I learned to read, I was hooked.
-Reading, for me, was a way to travel outside my little world.
+For me, reading was a way to travel outside my little world.
 I could explore new ideas and realities from the safety of my favorite spot on the couch.
-My love of reading bloomed quickly and grew rapidly as I devoured all of the must read children’s books, book after book.
+My love of reading bloomed quickly and grew rapidly as I devoured all of the must-read children’s books, book after book.

 Before long, I was also writing my own stories.
 Often I was found forgoing playing with friends and avoiding sleepovers.
 I would have rather stayed up late with my flashlight, a fresh stack of paper, and a pencil.
 My mother basically threatened to take my books if I didn’t go outside and run amok with the other children.
 It was a problem, sort of, but one of the best kinds.

 Even today, as a grown woman, I can get hopelessly lost in a book.
 I don’t have as much time to read as I would like.
 And I am still honing my craft as a writer.
 But this first love of mine, this deep longing to dive into a new story or create my own, feeds my soul.
 I am determined to pass on this love of reading, learning, growing, exploring, and creating to my kids, whether they like it or not!
 Today, I’m sharing with you some of the best, most loved, and well-written must-read children’s books for every kid.

 25 Must-Read Children’s Books

 Moo Baa La La La by Sandra Boynton — a silly, fun, rhyming story about the sounds that animals make.